 Komodo Dragon Facts

-Komodo Dragon Toxicity
+Komodo Dragon Physical Description

-The Komodo Dragon remains a rather a unique animal.
+Furthermore, the creature remains a rather a unique animal, for several reasons.
 It has a tail as long as its body, as well as about 60 frequently replaced, serrated teeth that can measure up to 1 in (2.5 cm) in length.
 It also possesses a long, yellow, deeply forked tongue.

-The saliva of the Komodo Dragon is frequently blood-tinged because its teeth are almost completely covered by gingival tissue that is naturally lacerated during feeding.
+Additionally, the saliva of the creature frequently tends to be blood-tinged.
+This occurs because its teeth are almost completely covered by gingival tissue that becomes naturally lacerated during the feeding process.

 The Komodo Dragon is a powerful carnivore.
 Although it eats mostly carrion, individuals will also ambush live prey with a stealthy approach.
 When suitable prey arrives near a dragon’s ambush site, it will suddenly charge at the animal and go for the underside or the throat.